 One of the most common places singers hold tension is their abs.
 Now my dear, holding your abs won't give you more power or support and certainly doesn't result in a rock-hard six pack, so LET IT GO.

 Try this on for size: Inhale and start talking while you squeeze and release your abs.
 No sound/power/resonance difference right?

 Now tighten your abs and pay attention to the very base of your throat.
 If you focus on that spot you'll notice that gripping the abdominal muscles like that actually grips the base of the throat too!

 When supporting the voice properly, you will feel a much more subtle engaged feeling when we're controlling the movement of the diaphragm.

 Want to learn more about how you can let go of the tension in your body, increase your resonance (plus reconnect to the joy of singing)?

-Sign up to get a free jaw loosening exercise and to be first in line for bonus snippets from the soon-to-be-available Release Your Voice course below.
+Sign up to get a free jaw loosening exercise and to be first in line for bonus snippets from my Release Your Voice course below.